hkfuertes/SerialIR/README.md

 }
 ```

 The HEX value in the `keys` array is the code registered by the Arduino IR receiver.
-You can run `SerialIR.exe -p <COMPORT> -c not-used -r` to just read the codes.
+You can run `SerialIR.exe -p <COMPORT> -v` to just read the codes.

 The decimal value in the `keys` array is the numeric representation of the key, see [VirtualKeyCode.cs](VirtualKeyCode.cs) for the complete list of keycodes.